In this article, all about resistant starch:

 My team and I identified high-quality concentrated sources of resistant starch from plants to formulate our shake.
 We are making it easy, convenient, and even enjoyable for you to get an efficacious dose of prebiotic resistant starch into your everyday diet.
 Each Muniq shake provides 15 grams of resistant starch and other synergistic prebiotic fiber to feed the good bacteria in your gut.
 Muniq is also designed as a complete and balanced nutritional shake that can keep you full for up to four hours.

 Muniq makes it easy to make up for the lack of resistant starch (and fiber in general) in our western diets.
-Plus, it’s a foolproof, dead-simple way to make sure you’re taking advantage of this super starch with four delicious flavors that are easy to make and take on the go.
+Plus, it’s a foolproof, dead-simple way to make sure you’re taking advantage of this super starch with five delicious flavors that are easy to make and take on the go.

 When food works for you, the benefits are endless.
 From regulating blood sugar to helping you keep the weight off to promoting heart health, prebiotic resistant starch is the natural food that the good bacteria in your gut crave.